akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 	<ol class="list-of-items">
 			<li>On a bad network users had to wait for the rate and review screen to come if they haven't rated yet, hence making booking process slow</li>
 			<li>Too many messages upon booking, 4 different types - 1 email & 3 text messages</li>
 			<li>Meta search was out of place.
-Users were unable to search for popular stops, ex - 'snapdeal' which is a popular stop was showing a different result</li>
+Users were unable to search for popular stops, ex - 'Snapdeal' which is a popular stop was showing a different result</li>
 			<li>There was no feedback on tapping certain actions on the screen</li>
 			<li>Most people were travelling daily and booking a ticket daily was adding a task to their daily routine</li>
 			<li>On-spot booking users didn't care about the map, they knew their spots and wanted the system to match their speed</li>
 			<li>Discovery of different routes running in the city was an issue</li>
 			<li>Introductory screens didn't help, people went straight ahead into booking without noticing them</li>
 			<li>On slow speed networks app failed to respond</li>
 	</ol>
 </section>
 <section class="section-bottom-margin">